-The human brain is a truly remarkable structure and performs a multitude of tasks simultaneously.

-Our memory systems are essential to our day-to-day existences.
+The human brain is a truly remarkable structure that performs a multitude of tasks simultaneously and is essential for our day-to-day existence.

-Most of us probably take for granted our own abilities to remember, for example, where we placed something a short time ago, being able to put names to faces, washing and dressing, preparing food, enjoying hobbies, paying bills, driving and so on are all accepted parts of our daily routines.
+Most of us probably take our own abilities to remember for granted, for example, where we placed something a short time ago, being able to put names to faces, preparing food, enjoying hobbies, paying bills, driving and so on.
+These are all accepted parts of our daily routines.

-As we get older it is not uncommon to be aware of a slight deterioration in memory.
-For the majority of individuals this amounts to no more than slight forgetfulness and does not progress to cause any significant problem.
+As we get older, it is not uncommon to be aware of a slight deterioration in memory.
+For the majority of individuals, this amounts to no more than slight forgetfulness and does not progress to cause any significant problem.
 However, some people do experience a progressive decline in their memory and other brain functions, which eventually develop into dementia.

-Glasgow Memory Clinic offers a free memory screening service for those over 50 who are concerned about memory decline and who are potentially interested in participating in our research program.
-Contact us for more information.
+Glasgow Memory Clinic offers a free memory screening service for those over 55 who are concerned about memory decline and who are potentially interested in participating in our research program.